PhilT/machines/README.md

 ### Configure your deployment

 Take a look at the generated project.
-It contains several folders and the main `Machinesfile`:
+It contains several folders with templates and configuration settings for various programs, your `Machinesfile` and the various `.yml` files.

-* certificates - Amazon EC2 and your website certificates
-* config - machine and application settings and EC2 credentials
-* users - user preferences and configuration files
-* a number of application specific folders containing configuration files
+`machines.yml` is your machine architecture.
+Here you'll add all the computers in your environment.

+`webapps.yml` lists the web applications you develop and maintain.

+`config.yml` contains settings for various packages.
+Version numbers, Cloud configuration, paths, etc.

+`users/` contains user specific preferences, dotfiles, etc

+* Create your architecture in `machines.yml`
+* Add you webapps in `webapps.yml`
-1. Edit the build script (`Machinesfile`)
+* Edit the build script (`Machinesfile`)
-1. Add your websites certificates and amazon private key (if required)
+* Add your websites certificates and amazon private key (if required)
-1. Edit settings in `config/`
+* Edit settings in `config.yml`
-1. Run `machines override <package>` to copy a default package to your project for alteration (Use `machines packages` to see a list)
+* Run `machines override <package>` to copy a default package to your project for alteration (Use `machines packages` to see a list)
-1. Setup your `users/` folders
+* Setup your `users/` folders
-1. Add `~/.ssh/id_rsa.pub` public key from all users machines that need access, to the `users/www/authorized_keys` file
+* Add `~/.ssh/id_rsa.pub` public key from all users machines that need access, to the `users/www/authorized_keys` file

 ### Prepare the target machine